aredn/documentation/arednGettingStarted/installing_firmware.rst

 Mikrotik First Install Process
 ------------------------------

 **Mikrotik** devices must be flashed using steps that are similar to the alternate TP-LINK process described above.
 Your computer must run a TFTP/Bootp server in order to provide firmware images to Mikrotik nodes.
-Mikrotik nodes require a **two-part install** process: First, install and boot the *factory* (elf) file, and finally use the in-memory-only AREDN Administration UI to complete the installation of the *sysupgrade* (bin) file.
+Mikrotik nodes require a **two-part install** process: First, install and boot the *factory* (elf) file, and finally use the in-memory-only AREDN |trade| Administration UI to complete the installation of the *sysupgrade* (bin) file.

 **Preparation**